hexchat/hexchat/share/doc/faq.md

 To change this value (which is in seconds) by running:
 >   /set irc\_join\_delay number

-The other option is SASL which is network dependant and can be enabled in the Network list (2.9.4+).
+The other option is SASL which is network dependent and can be enabled in the Network list (2.9.4+).

 ### How do I connect through a proxy?